q-rapids/qrapids-backlog-gitlab/README.md

 ### Documentation :

-Example usage of the REST API endpoints after the module is running, is available in [qrapids Backlog Services](https://github.com/q-rapids/qrapids-dashboard/wiki/qrapids-backlog-Services) wiki section.
+Example usage of the REST API endpoints after the plugin is running, is available in [qrapids Backlog Services](https://github.com/q-rapids/qrapids-dashboard/wiki/qrapids-backlog-Services) wiki section.